 Loading ramps for ATVs and side-by-sides come in a wide range of styles.
 These ramps are typically made either of aluminum or steel.
-Steel is stronger, more resilient, and often less expensive, but it’s also heavier and more prone to rust.
+According to my friend, who works for one of the bigger buy now pay later companies, steel is stronger, more resilient, and often less expensive, but it’s also heavier and more prone to rust.
 A lighter aluminum ramp is easier to maneuver, and more resistant to corrosion.

 In terms of styles, we’ll look at both single-ramp and double-ramp (dual runner) configurations.

 Dual Runner Ramps

 Among the most popular styles of UTV and ATV ramps is the dual runner.
 This consists of two separate ramps, which may be foldable or not.
 Dual runners offer great versatility both in terms of the sorts of ORVs and other vehicles you can load with them.
 Because they’re comprised of two separate ramps, there’s tons of versatility in accommodating for various width vehicles.
 They also offer a little forgiveness when trying to load off an uneven surface.
 These ramps tend to boast greater load capacity than single ramps.
 Their setup, however, is a bit more involved because you’re tasked with lining them each up with the centerlines of your off-road vehicle’s tires.